Increase Product Quality with 3D Vision

 The reason to take a leap and install new technology is that in the long run it costs your company less.

-When using 3D systems, part orientation and position are quickly found which allows the positional information to be quickly accessible by the robot in order to work with a very high degree of accuracy.
+When using 3D systems, part orientation and position are quickly found which allows the positional information to be quickly accessible by the robot to work with a very high degree of accuracy.

 Robot vision gives integrators freedom from fixturing to locate parts.
 The vision systems are able to save time and money as you can simply run a different program instead of swapping fixtures.